 The equipment described in this manual generates and uses radio-frequency energy.
-If it is not installed and used properly-that is, in strict accordance with the instructions in this manual-it may cause interference with radio and television reception.
+If it is not installed and used properly-that is, in strict accordance with our instructions-it may cause interference with radio and television reception.

 This equipment has been tested and complies with the limits for a Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC rules.
-These specifications are designed to provide reasonable protection against such interference in a residential installation.
-However, there is no guarantee that the interference will not occur in a particular installation.
+These rules are designed to provide reasonable protection against such interference in a residential installation.
+However, there is no guarantee that the interference will not occur in a particular installation, especially if a "rabbit-ear" television antenna is used.
+(A rabbit-ear antenna is the telescoping-rod type usually found on television receivers.)